helsouri/Stack_and_Que-ECE370-/README.md

 _Code also includes a file implementing stacks and queues in a user interface enviroment(v2)_ <br>
 _Code also includes a priority stack impementation_
 ## Notes
-This was a very small assigment that utalized very important topics: linked lists and their proper implementatio
+This was a very small assigment that utilized very important topics: linked lists and their proper implementatio